sneffadi/apidren-template/README.md

+# to do
+- on page nav for side banners
+- change hamburger to x when off canvas is open

 # SingleProductTemplate

 Starter theme based on Foundation 5.
 It's a starting point for single product sites.
 As time goes on, we'll separate it out into subtemplates to make development more effecient.